pivotal-cf/docs-pks/velero-install.hbs.md

 ---
 title: Installing Velero with File System Backup
-owner: TKGI

 ---

 This topic describes how to install Velero for backing up and restoring Tanzu Kubernetes Grid Integrated Edition (TKGI)-provisioned Kubernetes workloads.
 This topic also describes how to install MinIO for Velero.

 ##<a id="prereqs"></a> Prerequisites